SAM & LOU HUMPHREY

 Lou and I took over in 1991 and continued running Bunny Riding School and Livery Yard.
 In 2005 whilst studying for my Sports Psychology Diploma, I was given the opportunity to extend my knowledge by taking a Life Coaching Skills course.
 I now use these skills on a daily basis helping restore confidence to nervous riders of all ages and also help competition riders to achieve their goals.
 If you feel you have lost confidence in your riding ability or riding your horse, these skills will certainly be of interest to you.
 I also use headset training in my coaching sessions which I believe delivers a more relaxing and personal experience for my clients and their horses.

-Although Lou and I have handed the main running of the Riding Centre over to Mark & Vicky, we still take regular private and group coaching sessions as well as hacks out round Bunny Woods and as you can see from the above photo, I accompany Katherine, my granddaughter, out hunting.
+Although Lou and I have handed the main running of the Riding Centre over to Mark & Vicky, we still take regular private and group coaching sessions and as you can see from the above photo, I accompany Katherine, my granddaughter, out hunting.

 Lou's Dressage & Flatwork Sessions...